Security Recommendations

 Securing Docker with TLS

 In this technique, keys are signed with certificates that are maintained by a trusted party, and each transaction is encrypted and authenticated.
-Docker provides mechanisms to authenticate both server and client.
+Docker provides mechanisms to authenticate both the server and the client.
 Additionally, it provides strong authentication, authorization, and encryption for any API connection over the network.

 Perform the following steps to secure docker with TLS: